Superhands89/EasyScrollDots/README.md

 ## Assumptions & Prerequisites

-It is assumed that your application has a body tag. easyScrollDots appends itself to the end of the body.
+It is assumed that your application has a body tag. (easyScrollDots appends itself to the end of the body)

 # Demo